 About Cloud Billing For WHMCS

 |Cloud Billing For WHMCS is a sophisticated module that consists of:|

 |✔ Azure Billing For WHMCS (coming soon)|

 |✔ Microsoft CSP Billing For WHMCS (coming soon)|

-Except for setting percentage billing margin for WHMCS products per AWS service, you are given a possibility to generate detailed reports on billing management, earnings, resource usage per service and much more.
+Except for setting percentage billing margin for WHMCS products per service, you are given the possibility to generate detailed reports on billing management, earnings, resource usage per service, and much more.

 - Core Features: